Fighter or interceptor aircraft

-The J-7 / F-7 has been built principally to meet the requirements of the People's Liberation Army Air Force (PLAAF), and more than 2,400 J-7s are currently operational worldwide.
+The J-7 / F-7 has been built principally to meet the requirements of the People’s Liberation Army Air Force (PLAAF).

-In an effort to meet the operational requirements of the defence forces, the CAC has developed 54 variants of the J-7.
+In an effort to meet the operational requirements of the defence forces, the CAC developed 54 variants of the J-7 fighter.

 Two types of J-7 variants have been built by the company, including a domestic Chinese variant and an export variant.
 About 28 domestic variants and 26 export variants are in operation worldwide.